Ryonet | #PoweringThePrint

 More and more exposure units now come with LED bulbs.
 Why?
 Tons of reasons like their spectrum of light output, energy usage, and speed and consistency.
 Let's learn why screen printers should invest in LED exposure units.

-Another benefit of choosing LED exposure is the ability to optimize the spectrum of light output.
-Exposure time & correct curing of emulsion are both heavily dependent on using light of the correct wavelengths.
-This light must be able to both penetrate the coating, as well as promote crosslinking.
+One benefit of choosing LED exposure is the ability to optimize the spectrum of light output.
+Exposure time and correct curing of emulsion are both heavily dependent on using light of the correct wavelengths.
+This light must be able to both penetrate the coating, as well as promote cross-linking.

 The ability of light to penetrate and crosslink the emulsion is directly related to its wavelength, and also how the light is able to react with the diazo, or photopolymer, that is used to ‘sensitize’ the emulsion.

 UV light is too strongly absorbed to penetrate thicker coatings.
-In this case, we require longer wavelength violet/blue light, that is better able to penetrate and crosslink the emulsion.
+In this case, we require longer wavelength violet/blue light that is better able to penetrate and crosslink the emulsion.
 Using 405nm light we can cure the emulsion surface, as well as deeper layers, to effectively crosslink the emulsion that is in contact with the mesh.
 This way we encapsulate the mesh threads after wash out, in order to guarantee robust screens that are able to withstand the rigors of printing and cleaning on press.
-Using 405nm LED we also get the benefit of wider exposure latitude, because during exposure we are curing the front, middle & back of the coating simultaneously, as result of the deeper light penetration.
+Using 405nm LED, we also get the benefit of wider exposure latitude, because during exposure we are curing the front, middle, and back of the coating simultaneously, as result of the deeper light penetration.